-This document sets out the rationale and plan for activities in each of the investment focus areas, along with a breakdown of investment activities, incorporating customer feedback from both BP21 and the most recent consultation period.
-Each focus area continues to be underpinned by a detailed roadmap (outlined in a presentation) and a business case and updated versions of these, to reflect the changes outlined on page 8, will be issued in due course.
-The financial information describes the purpose of the funding, provides transparency within the bounds of commercial confidentiality obligations and gives a breakdown, by customer constituency, of funding contributions.
+The financial information in this document describes the purpose of the funding, provides transparency within the bounds of commercial confidentiality obligations and gives a breakdown, by customer constituency, of funding contributions.
+You will also find the rationale and plan for activities in each of the investment focus areas, along with a breakdown of investment activities, incorporating customer feedback from both BP21 and the most recent consultation period.
+Each focus area continues to be underpinned by a detailed roadmap (outlined in a presentation) and a business case.
+Updated versions of these, reflecting the changes outlined on page 8, will be issued in due course.